 (1) Shares owned at December 31, 2004, as reflected in Amendment No. 6 to Schedule 13G filed with the SEC on February 15, 2005.
-Fidelity Management & Research Company (Fidelity), a wholly-owned subsidiary of FMR Corp.
-(FMR) is the beneficial owner of 12,095,297 shares as a result of acting as investment adviser to various investment companies (the Funds).
+Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR Corp. ("FMR") is the beneficial owner of 12,095,297 shares as a result of acting as investment adviser to various investment companies (the "Funds").
 Edward C. Johnson 3d, Chairman of FMR, FMR Corp., through its control of Fidelity, and the Funds each has sole power to dispose of the 12,095,297 shares owned by the Funds.
-Neither FMR nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Funds, which power resides with the Funds Boards of Trustees.
-Fidelity Carries out the voting of the shares under written guidelines established by the Funds Boards of Trustees.
-Fidelity Management Trust Company (FMTC), a wholly-owned subsidiary of FMR, is the beneficial owner of 773,475 shares as a result of its serving as investment manager of the institutional account(s).
+Neither FMR nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Funds, which power resides with the Funds' Boards of Trustees.
+Fidelity carries out the voting of the shares under written guidelines established by the Funds' Boards of Trustees.
+Fidelity Management Trust Company ("FMTC"), a wholly-owned subsidiary of FMR, is the beneficial owner of 773,475 shares as a result of its serving as investment manager of the institutional account(s).
 Edward C. Johnson 3d and FMR, through its control of FMTC, each has sole dispositive power over 773,475 shares and sole power to vote or to direct the voting of 773,475 shares owned by the institutional account(s).
 Members of the Edward C. Johnson 3d family are the predominant owners of Class B shares of common stock of FMR, representing approximately 49% of the voting power of FMR.
-Mr. Johnson 3d owns 12.0% and Abigail Johnson, a Director of FMR.
-The Johnson family group and all other Class B Shareholders have entered into a shareholders voting agreement under which all Class B shares will be voted in accordance with the majority vote of
+Mr. Johnson 3d owns 12.0% and Abigail Johnson, a Director of FMR, owns 24.5% of the aggregate outstanding voting stock of FMR.
+Mr. Johnson 3d is Chairman of FMR and Abigail P. Johnson is a Director of FMR.
+The Johnson family group and all other Class B Shareholders have entered into a shareholders' voting agreement under which all Class B shares will be voted in accordance with the majority vote of

 Class B Shares.
-Accordingly, through their ownership of voting common stock and the execution of the shareholders voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR.
-Fidelity International Limited and various foreign-based subsidiaries provide investment advisory and management services to a number of non-U.S. investment companies (the International Funds) and certain institutional investors.
+Accordingly, through their ownership of voting common stock and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR.
+Fidelity International Limited and various foreign-based subsidiaries provide investment advisory and management services to a number of non-U.S. investment companies (the "International Funds") and certain institutional investors.
 Fidelity International Limited is the beneficial owner of 23,800 shares.